codesandbox/codesandbox-client/CONTRIBUTING.md

 share dependencies between these parts.

 - `app`: The editor, the search, profile page, the embed and the sandbox.
-- `homepage`: The Gatsby website of the homepage.
 - `common`: All common parts between these packages, reusable JS.
 - `codesandbox-api`: The npm package that's responsible for communication between the sandbox and the editor.